 The University of Mount Union is home to nearly 90 student organizations where students can engage with opportunities that relate to their passions, interests, and in many cases, includes their academic course curriculum, too!
 These organizations range in type from academic to social, religious to service, as well as a variety of special interest organizations.
-Student organization membership provides an environment for students to connect with one another through a topic of mutual interest, and provide opportunities for cocurricular learning and leadership development.
+Student organization membership provides an environment for students to connect with one another through a topic of mutual interest, and provide opportunities for co-curricular learning and leadership development.
 Student organizations are required to register with the Office of Student Involvement and Leadership and maintain current contact information for presidents and advisors, as well as accurate constitutions.
-Students can learn about becoming involved in these student organizations by participating in the Raiderfest Student Involvement Fair held during the first week of classes in the fall.
-Raiderfest is scheduled for Wednesday, August 23 from 4 pm to 6 pm in the Academic Mall.
+Students can learn about becoming involved in these student organizations by participating in Raiderfest, Student Involvement Fair held during the first week of classes in the fall.

 The Office of Student Involvement and Leadership provides a number of additional resources on student organizations.

 Any Mount Union student is eligible to start a new or reinstate a pre-existing student organization on campus.
 However, in order to ensure that a proposed organization is aligned with the University's mission statement and in compliance with all federal, state, and University regulations, the University reserves the right to review and approve all proposed student organizations seeking University recognition.
 This is done through the following outlined review process.